Insights is designed to be the perfect companion to k6, a convenient and powerful solution for storing and analyzing your k6 test results.

 - Request rates do not rise with VUs (and response times start to increase)

 This is not an all inclusive list.
-You should use these patterns as a first indicator of good or bad performance.
+You should use these patterns as a first indicator of good or bad performance of your test.

 The filter section allows you to:

-- Filter results by user tags and system tags.
+- Filter results system or user defined tags

 - Change data aggregation that is used in test breakdown structure and analysis panels(min, mean, max, and different percentiles)